Collaborative Law Act Gives You Another Option in Divorce in New Jersey

 The law makes collaborative divorce an officially recognized divorce process in New Jersey, along with the processes known as litigation, mediation, and arbitration.
 The law also greatly expands confidentiality protections for people who choose the collaborative divorce process.

 Collaborative divorce utilizes a team of trained experts, such as attorneys, therapists, financial planners, and child behavioral experts, in an out-of-court setting.
-Proponents say the process tends to be cheaper and easier than litigation.
+As a result, proponents say the process tends to be cheaper and easier than litigation.

 The collaborative process is a conscious choice to agree not to proceed through court and to resolve the conflict using a team of collaboratively trained professionals.